ahmedhamzaa/MedicalChatbot/README.md

 Contributions are welcome!
 Please fork the repository and submit a pull request with your changes.

 ### License
-This project is licensed under the 1  Apache 2.0 License - see the LICENSE 2  file for details.
-(Create a LICENSE file in your project root with the Apache 2.0 license text.)
+This project is licensed under the 1  Apache 2.0 License.